-I was lucky enough to pick them out of the trash before the scrapers came around and picked them first.
+I was lucky enough to pick the rusted metal chairs out of the trash before the scrapers came around or the trash truck.
+The bistro table I found at a Thrift store.
 I knew that they only needed a little attention and they would be Oh So pretty again.

 This post contains some affiliate links.
 Click here for my full disclosure policy.